SaiNave/SaiNave/README.md

 </br>✨ Activities I do: badminton🏸 aerobics 🏃‍♀️ hiking 🥾 ice skating ⛸️ and an avid traveller

 ## My current Focus
-- Health informatics and Project Management
+- Health Informatics and Project Management
-- Working with Python libraries for data analysis and visualization, and SQL for data manipulation
+- Proficient in using Python libraries for data analysis and visualization, and skilled in SQL for effective data manipulation.
-- Working on personal projects involves database management, exploratory data analysis, dashboarding , and report development using BI tools .
+- Engaged in personal projects focused on database management, exploratory data analysis, and developing dashboards and reports with BI tools.